 The challenging events of the Corona virus pandemic and lockdowns have provided an opportunity for all of us to spend more time in our local area, helping us to appreciate and value the places we live.
 It has also given us a unique opportunity to reflect on the declining environmental standards of our communities, to notice the litter and dog fouling that we might otherwise have passed by.

-DWT can help you tackle the blight of litter in your local area, with free loans of litter picking equipment, sourced locally from Helping Hands Environmental in Ledbury.
-Loans of adult and children sized equipment are available for one off community events or for a more permanent loan upon registering on our volunteer litter warden scheme.
+DWT can help you tackle the blight of litter in your local area and give purpose to your daily exercise, with adult and children sized equipment sets available for temporary loan for one off community events, or a long term loan upon registering on our volunteer litter warden scheme (VLWS).

 DWT Volunteer Litter Warden Scheme